 I am fortunate that I have seen Mr. Gil Cohen in action on LinkedIn, and if I wanted to improve my employee satisfaction he would be the first one I called.

-No he isn’t paying me to say this, I have just noticed for a long time his meaningful, thoughtful and useful insights into organizational behavior.
+No, he isn’t paying me to say this, I have just noticed for a long time his meaningful, thoughtful, and useful insights into organizational behavior.
 I was a psychology major in college, but Gil’s knowledge of Psychology far exceeds mine.
 I learn things every time I read what he writes on LinkedIn.
 It is obvious that his passion and skills are a great match.

 One of the other things I notice on LinkedIn is that with Mr. Cohen I have never seen him get angry or frustrated.
-I know that sometimes I get frustrated by peoples difficulty in understanding facts and logic.
+I know that sometimes I get frustrated by people’s difficulty in understanding facts and logic.
 At times I wonder if people are just trying to defend their own emotional biases instead of talking about things in a rational way.
-I can assure that no matter how irrational someone is, Gil keeps a cool head and comes across and approachable and friendly.
+I can assure you that no matter how irrational someone is, Gil keeps a cool head and comes across as approachable and friendly.

 We all need respect and help in the tough job market, and Gil Cohen is one very good way to help your organization.